andremann/SKG-IF/docs/source/datasources.rst

 Local identifier
 ----
-:Description: Unique code identifiying the Conference in the OSG (if any, otherwise "stateless identifier").
+:Description: Unique code identifiying the Data source in the SKG (if any, otherwise "stateless identifier").
 :Type: String
 :Use: mandatory, (1)